 Tomato plants come in two basic types:

-Cordon varieties (indeterminate) grow tall and usually need to be stopped above the fourth or fifth truss to encourage the fruit to ripen.
+Cordon varieties (indeterminate) grow tall and usually need to be stopped above the fourth or fifth truss (growing outside) to encourage the fruit to ripen.
+If growing in a greenhouse, more trusses of tomatoes are allowed to grow.

-During its growth the side shoots need to be removed so that all of the plant’s energy goes into the main stem and upward growth.
+During a plant’s growth, the side shoots need to be removed so that all of the plant’s energy goes into the main stem and upward growth.

 Bush varieties (determinate) are in some ways easier to grow as they only reach about 18ins/2ft tall.
-They can be grown in a hanging basket or large pot, and the side shoots are left on to encourage outward growth.
+They can be grown in a hanging basket or large pot, and the side shoots are left on, to encourage outward growth.
+Cascading and trailing bush varieties have become very popular and make a great display.

 I can recommend each of the following bush varieties for growing tomatoes outdoors – because I’ve grown them.